Skip to content

 Activities Handler

-Create a handler for all activities:
+Create a handler for all activities using the Result/Future pattern:

 typescript

-import { declareActivitiesHandler } from '@temporal-contract/worker/activity';
+import { declareActivitiesHandler, ActivityError } from "@temporal-contract/worker/activity";

-import { myContract } from './contract';
+import { myContract } from "./contract";

 export const activities = declareActivitiesHandler({